babakml/FBA_perturbation/README.md

     'model name'    'variable'    'stable'    'sensitive'    'robust'    'affecting-avg(reaction-wise)'    'std-aff'    'affecting-avg(perturbation-wise)'    'std-aff'    'avg-sensitivity(reaction-wise)'    'std-sen'     'avg-sensitivity(perturbation-wise)'    'std-sen'       'max-sensitivity'    'min-sensitivity'    'robust with flux'    'robust without flux'    'robust-w-variability'    'avg-affected by ex'    'std-ex'     'max-affected by ex'    'max-affected by all'    'min-affected by all'
     'mut-ms.xml'    [     311]    [   398]    [      294]    [   415]    [                    150.1342]    [34.4665]    [                        123.3299]    [22.5815]    [                      152.1769]    [106.2194]    [                        1.2501e+03]    [1.0147e+03]    [            298]    [              2]    [             160]    [                255]    [                  17]    [          141.3600]    [30.1322]    [               213]    [           153.8000]    [            33.5000]

+## Python files description

+* file flux_dist.pyperforms the perturbation, collecting flux distribution using FVa, and saves the results in fba_np.csv.
+This file can be used either by Matlab or python to perform the down stream analysis.
+* file calculation.py calculates the number of significantly change flux values and saves the results in final.csv which can be used for statistical analysis either in Matlab or python.
+* file stat.py uses final.csv as input and performs different statistical analyses.
+This file is still to be completed and does not yet provide all the statistical measures that are provided by stat.m in Matlab.
+For now, to obtain the full list of statistical measures, the final.csv file can be used by stat.m in Matlab.

 ## List of models